tapebrief

 Eric Sheridan · Goldman Sachs

-Asked about the level of investment needed over the next couple of years to scale compute and capacity to meet the current revenue backlog, and how Amazon's custom silicon approach positions it competitively.
+What level of capital investment is needed over the next couple of years to scale compute and capacity to meet current revenue backlog, and how does Amazon's custom silicon approach position it competitively?

 Brian Novak · Morgan Stanley